cassaram09/rails-project-management/info.md

   Projects are temporary endeavors to create something and have defined start and finish points.

   Responsibilities are recurring tasks that need to be completed.
+    - user should be able to check off a box indicating they have completed the task for that day
+    - checkboxes should automatically update the date every day
+    - clicking on a responsibility should show the statistics for that, frequency, streaks, days completed, etc.

   Notes are general musings.